hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 !!! warning

-     For production use cases, please configure grafana with one of the [native auth mechanisms](https://grafana.com/docs/grafana/latest/auth/) supported.
+     For production use cases, please configure Grafana with one of the [native auth mechanisms](https://grafana.com/docs/grafana/latest/auth/) supported.

 Once complete, you should see a couple of deployments in the Kubernetes dashboard (or equivalent) like so: